Vostanis/flake-os/README.md

 These are the hardware configurations for each machine used so far (produced by `nixos-generate-config`).

 ### 3. users
 `home-manager` configurations for each user.

-The name of each directory is a username, and within ./users/roles.nix is the definition for permissions.
+The name of each directory is a username, and within `./users/roles.nix` is the definition for permissions.

-Most of the system packages are defined here, as are terminal settings (in particular: `github` usernames & emails).
+Most of the system packages are defined in `home.nix`, per user, as are terminal settings (in particular: `github` usernames & emails).